tschuchortdev/cmake_gtest/README.md

 Options:
   - `NO_EXE`: do not create an executable for this test
+  - `NO_MAIN`: do not link gtest_main.
+Use this option if you want to use your own main function to run the tests (Although this should never be necessary.
+Use test fixtures instead!)
   - `EXCLUDE_FROM_ALL`: exclude this target from target "all"

 Arguments: